Replacing a Lost License in Nebraska

 Identity theft is a crime that should be taken seriously.
 If someone is misusing your identity, you could have your credit rating destroyed and your driving privileges suspended.
 You could even be held criminally liable for the actions of the perpetrator.

-To protect against identity theft, it is recommended that you report your lost or stolen driver license to local law enforcement officials.
-After you've reported your missing license, you may also wish to place a "fraud alert" on your credit report to stop additional accounts from being opened without your permission
+To protect against identity theft, you may want to report your lost or stolen driver license to local law enforcement officials.
+After you've reported your missing license, you may also wish to place a "fraud alert" on your credit report to stop additional accounts from being opened without your permission.

 The Nebraska DMV is committed to assisting victims of identity theft.
-If you have questions about identity theft related to the misuse of your driver license―or think you are a victim of identity theft―please call the Driver & Vehicle Records Division, Fraud Investigation Section at (402) 471-3790.
+If you have questions about identity theft related to the misuse of your driver license―or think you are a victim of identity theft―please call the Driver and Vehicle Records Division, Fraud Investigation Unit at (402) 471-3832.

 The DMV has also prepared a downloadable Identity Theft Complaint Packet with the information and documents you may need.